 R. Guell: Welcome to a new academic year.
 It promises to be another great year full of tough choices, aggravating edicts, and tough-to-come-by compromises.
 Thanks to J. Beacon, R. Toomey, M. Hughes, C. Baker, and their respective staffs, though, it also promises to be another year in which enrollment rises.

 Their hard and effective work and the President’s insistence on making our way to 555 FTE faculty have us working harder to teach those students.
 I can also tell you the professional staff are working harder.
 My wife put in 50-hour weeks throughout this summer because, like many offices, they have been pressured to control costs and not replace retiring staff.
-We are teaching more student with fewer personnel of all types.
+We are teaching more students with fewer personnel of all types.
 We are all more productive and we are all likely to be more exhausted.

 The result is that since 2009, while salaries at peer institutions have risen at barely the rate of inflation—if that, ISU salaries have risen nearly two and a half times faster than that.
 It is entirely because of our increased enrollments and productivity.